 Family Office vs. Hedge Fund

 For an investor, choosing the right investment strategy is key to wealth generation.
 For an entrepreneur, knowing where to hunt for money could be the difference between success and failure.
-And indeed, with so many, increasingly greater number of options, it can be difficult to navigate.
+Indeed, with so many increasingly greater options, it can be difficult to navigate.

-A credentialed investment professional can work with you to develop your investment strategy based upon your needs for money, investment horizon, and risk appetite.
+A credentialed investment professional can work with you to develop your investment strategy based on your needs for money, investment horizon, and risk appetite.
 Accredited investors have a myriad of options available to them.
-Accredited investor is an individual whose net worth exceeds $1,000,000 or their annual family income exceeds $200,000.
+An accredited investor is an individual whose net worth exceeds $1,000,000 or whose annual family income exceeds $200,000.

-In this article we will explain the differences between two investment funds: Family Offices, focused on wealthy families, and Hedge Funds, oriented to individual or institutional investors.
+In this article, we will explain the differences between two investment funds: Family Offices, which are focused on high-net-worth families, and Hedge Funds, which are oriented toward individual or institutional investors.

 What is a Family Office?

-A Family Office is a privately held corporation that handles investment management and wealth management for a wealthy family.
+A Family Office is a privately held corporation that handles investment management and wealth management for a wealthy family, often functioning as a private wealth management firm.
 There is no specified threshold for what constitutes a Family Office.
+Single-family offices, which serve a single high-net-worth family, are becoming increasingly prevalent globally.
 A typical Family Office has over $100 million in investable assets.

-The structural purpose of a Family Office is to effectively grow and transfer, in a managed and controlled manner, wealth across generations.
-We live in unprecedented times of wealth transfer from parents to kids and the biggest erosion of wealth could occur in the transfer process.
+The structural purpose of a Family Office is to effectively grow and transfer wealth across generations in a managed and controlled manner.
+We live in unprecedented times of wealth transfer from parents to kids, and the biggest erosion of wealth could occur in the transfer process.

 What do Family Offices invest in?

-Family Offices can invest in a variety of assets.
-The investment thesis and strategy is governed by the family’s matriarch and/or patriarch and is executed by the Investment Manager.
+Family Offices can invest in various assets.
+The investment thesis and strategy are governed by the family’s matriarch and/or patriarch and executed by the Investment Manager as part of the overall investment portfolio.
+Multi-family offices, which serve several clients and allow for cost-sharing among multiple families, are more common than single-family offices.

-The most common are: private equity, venture capital, Hedge Funds, residential and commercial real estate.
-But not all Family Offices make investments.
+The most common are private equity, venture capital, Hedge Funds, and residential and commercial real estate.
+However, not all Family Offices make investments.
 Some only allocate funds to outside managers.
-The investment categories and their relative proportion is aligned with the investment strategy and can vary from time to time.
+The investment categories and their relative proportion are aligned with the investment strategy and can vary from time to time.

-In Alberta, where I live there is a proliferation of Family Offices.
-Many entrepreneurs created outstanding wealth during the oil and gas booms.
+In Alberta, where I live, there is a proliferation of Family Offices.
+Many entrepreneurs created outstanding wealth during the oil and gas boom.
 Until recently, they were investing in more traditional industries.
-In the last 3 years, we have seen a noticeable shift and predilection towards technology leading to a rapid acceleration of the technology industry in Western Canada.
+In the last three years, we have seen a noticeable shift and predilection towards technology, leading to a rapid acceleration of the technology industry in Western Canada.
 This is not surprising as money chases returns.
-50 years ago the list of Fortune 100 companies was dominated by industrial companies, whereas now that list is almost exclusively composed of technology companies or other similar companies that develop intangible assets.
+Fifty years ago, the Fortune 100 companies were dominated by industrial companies, whereas now, that list is almost exclusively composed of technology companies or other similar companies that develop intangible assets.

 What do Hedge Funds invest in?

-Generally, Hedge Funds tend to invest in relatively liquid assets, which allows the investors to obtain large profits in a short period of time.
+Generally, Hedge Funds tend to invest in relatively liquid assets, which allows the investors to obtain large profits in a short period.
 Some examples of investments made may be land, real estate, currencies, derivatives or other types of assets.
-Those investments are typically over the counter leveraging public markets.
+Those investments are typically over the counter, leveraging the public markets.

 6 differences between a Hedge Fund and a Family Office